 Note: DO NOT close the Cleanfeed browser tab until you’ve downloaded your audio file!
 Doing so will cause you to lose the recording and there’s no way of restoring it.

 If you want unlimited, high-quality remote recordings without having to pay, Cleanfeed is a great option.
 The functionality is basic but it gets the job done well.
-At Podcast.co we use Cleanfeed to record episodes of Meet The Podcasters.
+At Podcast.co we used Cleanfeed to record episodes of Season 1 of Meet The Podcasters.
 So you can check out the episode below to hear the sound quality for yourself:

 Zencastr has been a long-standing go-to platform for recording podcasts remotely.
 It’s similar to Squadcast, minus the video conference functionality.
 And perhaps best of all, it’s basic plan is free to use.